pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ​    }

-​     *// set "in transaction" state*
+​    // set "in transaction" state

-​    e.ctx.GetSessionVars().SetInTxn(true)
+   e.ctx.GetSessionVars().SetInTxn(true)

-​    *// create a new transaction and set some properties like snapshot, startTS etc.*
+   // create a new transaction and set some properties like snapshot, startTS etc.

    txn, err := e.ctx.Txn(true)

-​    *// set Linearizability option*
+​    // set Linearizability option

 ​    if s.CausalConsistencyOnly {